 While we do everything we can to assist students with financial need, it is important to remember that, at Albion, we believe the primary responsibility for financing your education lies with you and your family.
 In awarding need-based aid, the College requires that each student and his/her parent(s) contribute funds toward the cost of the education.

-Information about loans, scholarships and work opportunities may be secured by contacting Albion's Financial Aid Office.
-Because the amount of aid is limited, entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA as soon after January 1 of their senior year as possible.
-Awards are made in the order that FAFSA information is received.
+Information about loans, scholarships and work opportunities may be secured by contacting Albion's Student Financial Services Office.
+Entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA by February 15 of their senior year.
 The deadline for the State of Michigan scholarship/grant program is March 1.
-For maximum consideration, Albion academic scholarship applications must be received by February 1.
+For maximum consideration, Albion academic scholarship applications must be received by February 15.

 You must reapply annually for need-based financial aid.
-All enrolled students receiving aid automatically receive renewal information in early December.
 Based on available funding, aid usually continues at the same level each year, unless there is a change in your financial situation.

 All full-time semesters for which the student is enrolled in the College are counted in the eight-semester limitation (nine semesters for teacher certification or B.F.A.) even if no financial aid was received.
 Semesters in which the student enrolled and attended any classes will count in semesters attended, including semesters in which a student withdraws or takes a leave of absence.